Myttins History, Family Crest & Coats of Arms

-England with the ancestors of the Myttins family in the Norman Conquest of 1066.
-The Myttins family lived in Shropshire.
+The name Myttins came to England with the ancestors of the Myttins family in the Norman Conquest of 1066.
+The Myttins family lived in Mitton, in the West Riding of Yorkshire.
 Their name, however, is a reference to Moutons, in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Myttins family